wanghailei/study_ror/action_view_helper.md

 <% content_for :title, "Products" %>
 ```

 It is used to set the page title dynamically in Rails views.
-It stores content("Products") in a named block (`:title`), and makes it available to the layout template, therefore allows each page to set its own title.
+It stores content("Products") i==n a named block (`:title`)==, and makes it available to the layout template, therefore allows each page to set its own title.

 In the view (e.g., `products/index.html.erb`):